LewisMA1224/LewisMA1224.github.io/README.md

 ---

 ## Current Project 🎬🎵
-I'm currently building an application focused on **music and movies**.
+I'm currently building a portfolio site and i have no idea what im doing but im excited to see what the future holds!  **GOD HAS A PLAN**.
 ##### Hope you will like it. [^1]

-[^1]: Stack I'm using: React, TypeScript, Tailwind CSS
+[^1]: Stack I'm using: IDk what this means yet, but im learning more everyday

 ---

-# Skills & Tech Stack ⚙️
+# Skills & Tech Stack ⚙️ (copy patsed this - working on it)

 | Frontend                  | Backend          | Database         |
 | :------------------------- | :--------------: | ----------------: |